“I knew my heart had found it,

 - Let your leather dry.

-For more of our Art in the Garden activities, go to a Cowboy’s Life is the Life for Me, Native American Arts and Crafts, and Wild Things.
+For other projects that came out of our Art in the Garden activities, go to a Cowboy’s Life is the Life for Me and Wild Things.